 Meet regularly with the Asst.
 Dean, faculty, and staff to ensure operation of programs.

 Contribute to the innovative delivery of education in the classroom and other (online) learning where appropriate.

 Master’s Degree required (Doctoral degree preferred) in teaching/education.
 The ideal candidate will have experience with edTPA as well as hold a Special Education endorsement.
 Knowledge of the K-12 school curriculum is paramount to this position.
 The candidate should have experience implementing project-based learning and/or service learning instruction, as well as a knowledge of summative and formative assessment purposes and methodologies.
 The professor should have familiarity with state and national curriculum standards and research based practices, Teacher Standards and Practices Commission licensure standards and requirements for initial licensure.

 Candidate must be actively engaged in a Christian congregation and able to identify with and support the NCU Theological Context for Community statement.

 Higher educational background in the area of Bible/Ministry and/or professional experience in an institution of Christian higher education is highly desirable.

 Ability to utilize Windows based software including, Word, Excel, PowerPoint.
 Experience utilizing e-mail for the purposes of organizational communications.
 Listening skills and the ability to speak and write clearly are essential to the position.
 Individual must possess exceptional interpersonal and communication skills.

 Working Conditions/Special Requirements

+NCU employees must have a maturing Christian Faith and live in compliance with the duties and expectations as detailed in the Employee Handbook.
 The applicant’s list of references should include the applicant’s pastor or another appropriate church leader who is able to address the applicant’s faith background.